Reference 01 — Data format

 Mechanism

 When did the sender put this on the wire?
+(WIRE / TX)

 When was the sample acquired / produced?
+(SAMPLE)

-TIME TLV inside a structured payload
+TIME (0x0C) TLV inside a structured payload — or derived from a batch base plus the descriptor’s dt_ns

 When did this vertex last receive a write?

 Conflating them is a bug; the protocol keeps them separate by construction.
+This is the three-clock model of RFC-0025 §4.2.1, and cross-writer ordering is none of the three — that is ADR-0019’s per-producer monotonic HLC stamp.

 Type code registry